ErdeszGyorgy/Geekworm-X1202-UPS/README.md

 The enabled state is highly likely an automated charging management, but I like to charge mines manually, since I use them only for shutdown which happens not too often.

-The state of the batteries can be check with this code, also in the usefulcodes.txt:
+The state of the batteries can be checked with this code, also in the usefulcodes.txt:

 sudo python3 /home/pi/x1202/battery.py